Tuesday, October 01, 2024

 Wandering Glider

 Said to be the highest flying dragonfly, they have been recorded at 6,200m in the Himalayas.
-Also called the Globe Wanderer, it is the first species to recolonize Bikini Atol after nuclear tests there.
+Also called the Globe Wanderer, it was the first species to recolonize Bikini Atol after nuclear tests there.
 It is the only dragonfly on Easter Island.
 As the insect world's greatest long-distance travellers, they are said to maintain a unified worldwide gene pool.

 Four-spotted Skimmer